schen8180/data440/hw1/hw1_report.md

 ## Discussion

-By looking at the PowerPoint slides, reading the Piazza discussions, and doing online research for to commplete this question, I read more about the bow-tie structure of the web.
-I reviewed how there are three main components that make up the structure of the web graph: the SCC, or strongly connected component, a set of IN components, and a set of OUT components.

-In this chart below, there are five different components that create this specifc bow-tie structure: the IN, SCC, OUT, Tube, the disconnected, and tentril components.
-The IN components are: P, M, O. This is because these nodes are connected to the SCC nodes.
-The SCC components are: A, B, C, G. These nodes are be reach back to each other through directed links.
-The OUT components are D and H, where they are able to reach out to other nodes.
-The tube is node N because that is the only node that is connected from an IN node to OUT node.
-The disconnected nodes are the E and F nodes where they are only connected to themselves and not with the other nodes.
+By looking at the PowerPoint slides, reading the Piazza discussions, and browsing the web, I learned more about the bow-tie structure of the web.
+My observations consisted of three main components that make up the structure of the web graph, which are the SCC, or strongly connected component, a set of IN components, and a set of OUT components.
+In the chart below, five different components create this specific bow-tie structure: the IN, SCC, OUT, Tube, disconnected, and tendril components.
+The IN components are P, M, and O. This is because these nodes are connected to the SCC nodes.
+The SCC components are: A, B, C, and G. These nodes can reach back to each other through directed links.
+The OUT components are D and H because they can reach out to other nodes.
+The tube is node N because that is the only node that is connected from an IN node to an OUT node.
+The disconnected nodes are the E and F nodes since they are only connected to themselves and not to the other nodes.
-The tentrils are I, L, and K because two satisfy the two conditions of a tentril, which are the nodes reachable from IN cannot reach the SCC nodes, and the nodes that can reach out cannot be reach from the SCC nodes.
+The tendrils are I, L, and K because these two satisfy the two conditions of a tendril, which are the nodes reachable from IN but cannot reach the SCC nodes, and the nodes that can reach out cannot be reached from the SCC nodes.

 # Q2
 Demonstrate that you know how to use curl and are familiar with the available options.